 The file will be saved in your assigned directory in .mkv format.
 To generate a playable .mp4 file, navigate to file --> remux recordings.
 Select the desired .mkv file and then click Remux.
 The file is transformed into a .mp4 almost instantly and the .mkv file can then be deleted.

 - Windows 7 or newer, Mac with OS X El Capitan 10.11 or later, or Linux

 - AMD FX series or Intel i5 2000-series processor (dual or 4-core)

 - At least 4 GB of RAM

 It should be emphasized that these are minimum requirements.
 The hardware requirements of your intended workflow will vary greatly based on the desired resolution if going above 1080p and in particular your desired bitrate for recording and streaming.
-If you have questions on this, please contact us.

 It can be helpful to close and reopen the OBS software periodically if not using it for a while.
 Restarting the software after changing settings such as video input sources can help recognize the new source.
 Restart your computer after installing any new software.